 Black-capped Chickadee

-Identification: The black-capped chickadee (Poecile atricapillus) is bluish gray above and grayish-brown below with a pale center of the belly.
+Identification: The Carolina/Black-capped chickadee (Poecile spp.) is bluish gray above and grayish-brown below with a pale center of the belly.
 It has a distinctive black cap and throat separated by broad white sides of the head.

-Food: Attract black-capped chickadees with black oil sunflower seeds, hulled sunflower seeds, safflower, nyjer, suet, peanuts, peanut hearts, and mealworms.
+Food: Attract Carolina/Black-capped chickadees with black oil sunflower seeds, hulled sunflower seeds, safflower, nyjer, suet, peanuts, peanut hearts, and mealworms.

 Feeder: It favors Large and small tube feeders, suet cages, large hoppers, and platform feeders.

-Presence: The black-capped chickadee is a year-round resident in most of the Northeast Region and can be expected at backyard bird feeders throughout the year.
-It is absent from parts of Maryland, New Jersey, and West Virginia except for the Appalachian Mountains.
+Presence: Both Carolina and Black-capped Chickadees are year-round residents in most of the Northeast Region and can be expected at backyard bird feeders throughout the year.

 Behavior: Non-aggressive at feeders.
 It usually takes one seed at a time and leaves to eat it or store it before it returns to the feeder for more.
 Submissive to most birds visiting feeders.